Today's Friday • 17 mins read

-Ultimately, the best book on Stoicism for you will be the one you can use to improve your life.
-These ten great books will help you explore the ancient Stoic philosophy and apply it to modern life.
+Ultimately, the best book on Stoicism for you will be the one that improves your life.
+These 10 books will show you how to apply the best Stoic principles to your daily life.

-Stoicism is a centuries-old philosophy that is still popular in 2024 due to its practicality and applicability to modern life.
+Stoicism is a centuries-old philosophy that remains popular today due to its practicality and relevance to modern life.

 Here are the ten best Stoicism books you might add to your reading list: